 It's much cheaper to travel in Norway!

 Get more for your money on your Norwegian vacation!
-The Norwegian krone has reached a historical low in 2024, and is on an up to 30 per cent "discount" compared to 10 years ago.
+The Norwegian krone has reached a historical low in 2024, and you not get up to 20-30 per cent more for your euros, dollars and Danish kroner compared to few years ago.

 Norway is much more affordable

 – Compared to 10 years ago, we can say that Norway is now at a 30 percent discount.
-Based on the exchange rate, it has become much cheaper to travel to Norway, says the Norwegian Interest and currency strategist Nils Kristian Knudsen to the Norwegian media company TV2.no.
+Based on the exchange rate, it has become much cheaper for many people to travel to Norway, says the Norwegian Interest and currency strategist Nils Kristian Knudsen to the Norwegian media company TV2.no in summer 2024.

-– The krone has probably stabilized at this level, although we will probably see some fluctuations.
-Norway is not going to be very expensive again for foreign countries, Knudsen predicts.
+He also believes that the krone seems to have stabilized at this level, although there might be some fluctuations.
+Therefore, Norway is not going to be very expensive again for foreign countries in the overseable future, he predicts.

 Americans get about 23 percent more value for every dollar they spend than for just five years ago.
 Norway has also become more affordable for Danish and British travellers in particular, and also for visitors from the Eurozone.